 This process will ensure that your child has continuous access to a device at school because it will be included in the IEP.

-If this article was helpful, please consider supporting my work.
-Thank you!
+I love connecting people with resources.
+If this article was helpful (and you have the funds), please consider supporting my work.
+Thank you so much!

 This article is meant to be a quick overview.
 You can find more information at these links: